 when it does.
 For example, the fact that the Constant block

 has an index of

 block on the sorted list of the enabled subsystem, even though it

 resides in the root system.

-To disable conditional execution behavior for all Switch and Multiport Switch blocks in a model, turn off the Conditional input branch execution optimization on the Optimization pane of the Configuration Parameters dialog box (see Optimization Pane: General).
+To disable conditional execution behavior for all Switch and Multiport Switch blocks in a model, turn off the Conditional input branch execution optimization on the All Parameters tab of the Configuration Parameters dialog box.
 To disable conditional execution behavior for a specific conditional subsystem, clear the Propagate execution context across subsystem boundary check box on the subsystem parameter dialog box.

 Even if this option is enabled, the execution context of the subsystem cannot propagate across its boundaries under the following circumstances:

 The subsystem is a triggered subsystem with a latched input port.

 The subsystem has one or more output ports that specify

 a block connected to the subsystem output cannot inherit the execution